Expert Advice: How to Prune a Palm Tree (with Pictures)

 The main difference between container-grown palms and in-ground-grown palms is that in-ground-grown palms have their roots cut when dug and thus have a smaller root mass to absorb water.
 Because they need to regenerate new roots their water requirement is much greater than container-grown palms.

 The greatest loss of water in newly dug in-ground-grown palms occurs from transpiration through the fronds.
-To decrease water stress, one half or more of the leaves is removed at the time of the digging.
+To decrease water stress, one-half or more of the leaves are removed at the time of the digging.
 The remaining leaves are then tied together in a bundle around the bud.

 How to Trim Palm Tree Trunk